AsthaAi/demo/shopping/docs/DOCUMENTATION.md

 - If a transaction is blocked, review the risk warning and try again or contact support.
 - For payment issues, check approval URLs and paymentdetail.json for error logs.
 - For support, ensure correct transaction/customer IDs and provide detailed issue descriptions.
+- If you see "Unauthorized access: No identity has been issued to this agent.", ensure the agent has a valid identity.
+- If you see "Policy violation: Trust domain mismatch.", check the agent's trust domain and policy configuration.

 ## Data Privacy & Compliance